How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 PolyAI deploys AI voice agents that handle hundreds of millions of conversations a year across insurance, hospitality, telecoms, and financial services.
 These agents handle everything from booking confirmations to policy renewals to account queries — autonomously, at scale, without human agents.

-But until recently, every one of those conversations hit the same wall: "I'd like to pay now."
+But every one of those conversations hits the same wall: "I'd like to pay now."

 AI voice agents — no matter how sophisticated — cannot natively process card payments.
 The AI model must never see, hear, or process cardholder data.
 That's not a product limitation.
 It's a compliance requirement under PCI DSS.
-And it means PolyAI needed a payment layer that could capture card data mid-conversation, process it securely, and return the result — without the AI agent ever touching sensitive data.
+A voice agent built on PolyAI needs a payment layer that can take the card securely and return the result, without the AI agent ever touching sensitive data.

 The Payment Challenge for PolyAI